-Fry together half tablespoonful butter, two tablespoonfuls vinegar, one teaspoonful sugar, half teaspoonful salt, a little onion, one and a half laurel leaf, four or five cloves, then add a cupful of gravy or bouillon and a beaten egg.
 When hot add squares of cooked meat.
 A great improvement is a little red wine, about two tablespoons, in which case a little more sugar is needed.
 This is a recipe brought over from Holland.

-PATE DE VEAU.
+PATE DE VEAU

+$3\frac{1}{2}$ lbs. beef or veal chopped 1 teaspoonful salt and pepfine. per.

+3 slices salt pork chopped 1 nutmeg.

+fine.
+A piece of butter size of but-

+3 raw eggs. ternut.

+6 crackers rolled fine.

-Three and one-half pounds beef, or veal, chopped fine, three slices salt pork, chopped fine, three raw eggs, one teaspoonful salt and pepper, one nutmeg, piece of butter size of butternut, six crackers, rolled fine.
-Mix all with flour into a deep loaf, sprinkle with bread crumbs and small pieces of butter; bake two hours in meat-pan with a little water.
-Bastewhile baking.
+Mix all with flour into a deep loaf, sprinkle with bread crumbs and small pieces of butter; bake two hours in meatpan with a little water.
+Baste while baking.